zebalu/gradle-aspectj/README.md

 -----

 Either build this project yourself, and include the `.jar` in your buildscript dependencies, or use our Maven repo.
+(It is also availbale in jcenter and in Maven Central.)
 The plugin is applied using `apply plugin: 'aspectj'`.
 The version of AspectJ to use can be defined using either `ext.aspectjVersion`, or the `aspectj` extension's `version` attribute.
-If the AspectJ version is not set, version `1.8.12` is used as the default.
+If the AspectJ version is not set, version `1.9.3` is used as the default.

 Something like this: